 When starting and operating a business, there are three distinct legal names that can shape a company’s identity: trademark, assumed business name, and legal corporate name.
 Each has a different purpose.
 Understanding the difference is essential for businesses to protect their brand, comply with the law, and thrive in a dynamic market.

-The Legal Corporate Name: A Business’ Legal Identity
+Legal Corporate Name: A Business’ Legal Identity

 Changes to this name require careful consideration.
 If you change your business’ name, you should consult with a lawyer because there are formal processes and checklists to follow.
 Bank accounts, contracts, signage, insurance policies, website accounts and a host of other things might be affected.
 For this reason it is important to be careful when selecting or changing a name, just like changing individual name.